Musicboard-Berlin > Funding > Scholarships > Hinterhalt Commission

 The Musicboard covers:

-• a singular contribution for the conception and composition of the evening in the amount of 5,000 euros per commission
+• a singular contribution for the conception and composition of the commissioned work in the amount of 8,000 euros

 The Deutsche Oper Berlin further contributes:

-• a performance fee in the amount of 1,000 euros
+• a performance fee for three evenings in the total amount of 2,000 euros

 • the participation of singers and musicians from the ensemble of the Deutsche Oper Berlin – upon consultation with the opera and orchestra directors

-• dramaturgical support as well as supervision of both the conceptual work and the interpretation of the main-house opera work by a dramaturge of the Deutsche Oper Berlin and the curator of the Hinterhalt series
+• dramaturgical support as well as supervision of both the conceptual work and the interpretation of the main-house opera works by Konstantin Parnian, dramaturge of the Deutsche Oper Berlin, and the artistic direcor of the Tischlerei, Carolin Müller-Dohle

 • the Tischlerei as venue